SoftwareHeritage/swh-web/README-uri-scheme.md

 ### Global

-The api /api/1 is partially browsable on defined endpoints.
+The api /api/1 is partially browsable on defined endpoints (/api, /api/1).

-Also, you can specify specify 'Accept' header using your favorite client side to see the answer being transformed accordingly.

-Support of the following 'Accept' header:
-- application/json
-- application/yaml
-- text/html

-To be anchored where browsing starts (e.g., at /api/1)

 * /api/ and /api/1/

 List endpoint methods as per the client's 'Accept' header request.

+The following routes are to be anchored at at /api/1

 * /revision/<SHA1_GIT>: show commit information